Aylur/ags/docs/guide/intrinsics.md

 # Builtin Intrinsic Elements

-These are just Gtk which can be used without explicitly importing.
+These are just Gtk widgets which can be used without explicitly importing.
 For example `<box />` and `<Gtk.Box />` are exactly the same thing.

 ## Gtk4